Expand your business into the Philippines - without an entity

 - Commission of a crime against the employer

-No severance is necessary in these circumstances.
+No severance is required in any of the above circumstances.

 - Replacement of labor-saving devices

 - Closure of business

 Due process is required in any of these cases.
 This requires that notice must be provided to the affected employee at least 30 days before the date of termination.
 Notice must also be sent to the Regional Office of the Department of Labor and Employment, in the region where the employer is located.
 Additionally, the worker is entitled to a hearing or conference in which they can lodge a defense to the charges, present evidence, or rebut evidence.

 Severance pay is based on the reason for termination and is generally one month’s wages per year of service.
 As an example, if an employee has worked for a business for 10 years, the employee would be entitled to 10 month’s severance pay.

 Employees also have the option of appealing to an arbitrator.
 If the employer is found to have not followed the proper procedures, the employee may be entitled to damages, back wages, and/or reinstatement.

 Navigating employee terminations and handling severance packages can be complicated for companies expanding overseas for the first time.
 New Horizons’ Philippines PEO can mitigate risk for foreign companies and provide guidance through this process.

 Depending on where a business is located in the Philippines, the minimum wage will vary.
 For people living in the Philippines, it is estimated that a wage of least P9,064 is needed to make a living.